cloudfoundry/docs-cfcr/docs/overview/architecture.md

 ###Cloud Foundry Routing

-If you deploy CFCR alongside [Cloud Foundry](https://docs.cloudfoundry.org), the Cloud Foundry routers handle traffic for your CFCR instance.
+If you deploy CFCR alongside [Cloud Foundry](https://docs.cloudfoundry.org), the Cloud Foundry routers handle traffic for your CFCR deployment, and CFCR and Cloud Foundry each have their own BOSH Director.

+Keep Cloud Foundry and CFCR in separate subnets to avoid the BOSH Directors from trying to provision the same addresses, but ensure that the Cloud Foundry subnet can route traffic to the CFCR subnet.
+See [Configuring Cloud Foundry Routing](/installing/cf-routing/index.html) for how to configure Cloud Foundry to handle routing for CFCR.

 Consult the following diagram for an example network topology.